Why is this Feast celebrated on the first Sunday after Epiphany instead

 Because in Old Testament Law, a child wasn't a son of Abraham or a true

 part of the family until his circumcision at 8 days of age, an event of

-private devotions associated with this day, though the
+private devotions associated with this day, including the

-blessing of children by their parents, the renewal of marriage
+blessing of children by their parents, the private renewal of marriage

-vows (even if just

-privately), and consecration of the family to the Holy
+vows, and consecration of the family to the Holy

 to the Holy Family